-When it comes to psychedelics and mental health, investors have started to see just what is possible for the emerging industry.
+When it comes to psychedelics and mental health, investors have just started to see what is possible.

-Psychedelic drug therapies have caught the eye of the capital markets as various companies race to develop novel medicine treatments.
+In addition to investors, the emerging industry for psychedelic drug therapies has caught the eye of the capital markets as various companies race to develop novel medical treatments.

-With research showing promising results in terms of where the industry may be heading — including treatments for mental health issues like anxiety — here the Investing News Network (INN) offers a closer look at the connection between psychedelics and mental health.
+With research showing promising results in terms of where the industry may be heading — including treatments for mental health issues such as anxiety and post-traumatic stress disorder (PTSD) — here the Investing News Network (INN) offers a closer look at the connection between psychedelics and mental health.

-The conversation surrounding psychedelic drugs as the next best solution for serious mental health issues has picked up recently, with new research continuing to expand the knowledge available on these therapies and on the benefits available to patients.
+The conversation around psychedelic drugs as a solution for serious mental health issues has picked up recently, with new research continuing to expand knowledge on these therapies and on the benefits to patients.

-As it stands, the market is divided into the following psychedelic substances, according to a report from the Toronto-based NEO Stock Exchange:
+As it stands, the market is divided into the following psychedelic substances, as per Research and Markets: